AnoopNadig/CSStudyInstruments/bugs/uniq_filetype.md

 ## Meta
 * Project: uniq
 * Project Bug Identifier:
-* Link to Bug on Project Bug Tracker:
+* Link to Bug on Project Bug Tracker: https://bugs.launchpad.net/ubuntu/+source/coreutils/+bug/1808095
-* Current Stage:
+* Current Stage: Bug Fix Submitted to Project
 * Brief description (This can change as you progress) :

 The command 'uniq' does not throw an error when the filetype of input is changed to a block device.